 Burgers and patties are easier on the wallet than filets and will go a lot farther if you have a large family or you are serving a crowd.
 Seafood patties are easy to prepare ahead of time and quick to cook, making them perfect for those busy nights when you need dinner fast or you have a large gathering and want to impress folks.
 They take just minutes on the grill or under the broiler.
 If you don’t have either of those then a sauté pan or griddle will do.
 Just don’t forget the sauce!

 Next time you are in the mood for seafood give these shrimp burgers a try and be sure to whip up a batch of spicy remoulade.
 Leave a comment and let me know which you prefer: crab cakes, salmon patties or shrimp burgers.

 P.S.
-We just discovered our beach vacation is a no go–Dare County just issued a mandatory evacuation order.
+We just discovered our beach vacation is a no go–Dare County has issued a mandatory evacuation order.
 I guess we will be making hamburgers on the grill in the backyard (maybe s’mores to go with ’em).

-Shrimp Burgers with Spicy Remoulade
+Shrimp Burgers with Spicy Sriracha Sauce

 - August 1, 2020

 - Print this